heyqbnk/mini-apps-template/README.md

 After ngrok tunnel is created, take https address and use it in settings.

 > **WARNING**
 >
+> Currently, "URL for developers" in Mobile client version does not work.
+> You have to use "URL" field.
+>
 > Ngrok has limitations on concurrent connections and requests per certain
 > period of time.
 So, if you will try to load a lot of assets through